convidaC4C/convida/howto/howto.md

 ### Watson connection to DB2 database
 We have created a Slackbot to create and search Db2 database entries.
 Follow the instructions of [this manual](https://cloud.ibm.com/docs/solution-tutorials?topic=solution-tutorials-slack-chatbot-database-watson#architecture)

+## dashboard

+It is a graphical representation of the main indicators (KPIs) involved in achieving business objectives, and is oriented to decision-making to optimize the company's strategy.
+A dashboard must transform data into information and it into knowledge for business.

+### Visualization
+The person making the decisions must be able to interpret all the information they are seeing.
+So the dashboard should be short, speak the same decision language and its graphical representation the right one for the data it represents and visual enough to make your study appealing.

+KPIs: Key Performance Indicators (KPIs) are indicators that help us measure and quantify our work, having previously defined objectives and activities that help us achieve these goals.

+### Results
+Once several questionnaires have been carried out by users, the results can be seen on the graph in the administrator portal using the different KPIs chosen

+In the first dashboard we obtain the total score that each user has from the test performed.
+This KPI was requested since the application does not yet cover a large number of users, in a more advanced version it will be modified to new needs.

+The Acute Stress Disorder Scale (ASDS) is divided into 4 subscales.
+In the second dashboard it shows us the percentage of each one.
+Each question is aimed at determining the severity of each subscale in the patient in question.
+When the test ends, each subscale has a score.
+This graph measures in percentage each of the subscales in all the tests performed.